 The roles, the actors

-The actor who carries the biggest role in The Habit of Art, playing both Fitz and Fitz as Auden, is Richard Griffiths.
+The actor who carries the biggest role in The Habit of Art, playing both Fitz and Fitz as Auden, is Richard Griffiths.
 He performed brilliantly and showed what a very good actor he is.
 Switching easily from the mannered enunciation of Auden to the more natural voice of Fitz.
 (Though Fitz – as an actor – can ham up his performance with accents too.)
 Fitz (though not Griffiths) is an actor past his prime, whose memory is a bit patchy and who nods off from time to time.

-Playing the slightly effeminate Henry, the actor performing the role of prissy Britten, is Alex Jennings.
+Playing the slightly effeminate Henry, the actor performing the role of prissy Britten, is Alex Jennings.
 As Britten, he seems to be trying to rediscover the fire of his youthful creativity.
 Re-building the bridges he has burned with Auden.
 At the same time proud of his achievements, and bitter and more than a little confused to find himself sitting on the establishment benches, sidelined by composers like Michael Tippet.
 The poisonous delivery of Tippet’s name sticks with me.

 Self-worth

-As Donald, the actor who is still trying to nail his performance as Henry Carpenter, Adrian Scarborough, projects a man who is trying to aggrandise his role.
+As Donald, the actor who is still trying to nail his performance as Henry Carpenter, Adrian Scarborough, projects a man who is trying to aggrandise his role.
 All of the three leading actors are competing for the limelight, but none more desperately than Donald, whose role is really not very significant.
 His performance after the interval, in drag and with a tuba, as “Doris of the Winds”, is the funniest part of second half.
 But it is also pitiful.
 Bennett is clearly having some fun with the cliché of the attention seeking actor.
 But he is also exploring another aspect of the same issue of self-worth that both the Auden and Britten characters are being forced to consider.

 In this context, it is interesting to consider how these three well-known British actors are presented to their Swedish audience.
 The touchstone, I’m sorry to say, is film and, more particularly, Harry Potter.
 Richard Griffiths is “known to Swedish audiences as Harry Potter’s unpleasant uncle”.
 Adrian Scarborough is “Ron Weasly’s father from the Harry Potter films”.
-Alex Jennings, who doesn’t seem to have a Harry Potter credit (yet) is identified in our Swedish programme leaflet as “Prince Charles in The Queen. He was good in that role, true, but he is better in this.
+Alex Jennings, who doesn’t seem to have a Harry Potter credit (yet) is identified in our Swedish programme leaflet as “Prince Charles in The Queen“.
+He was good in that role, true, but he is better in this.

 Kay switches off the lights